 Bosnia and Herzegovina: History

-Bosnia and Herzegovina is annexed to Austria-Hungary.
+Bosnia and Herzegovina is annexed into the Austro-Hungarian Empire.

 The assassination of Archduke Franz Ferdinand, heir to the Austro-Hungarian Empire, in Sarajevo by a Bosnian Serb student, sparks World War I.